Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems: Study of the discrete-time approximation

 \begin{Proposition} Let us consider two obliquely reflected backward schemes solutions $({}^1\widetilde{\cY}^{\Re,\pi},{}^1\cY^{\Re,\pi},{}^1\cZ^{\Re,\pi})$ and $({}^2\widetilde{\cY}^{\Re,\pi},{}^2\cY^{\Re,\pi},{}^2\cZ^{\Re,\pi})$, associated to generators $({}^1F_.^\pi)$, $({}^2F_.^\pi)$, terminal conditions ${}^1 \xi^\pi$, ${}^2 \xi^\pi$ and random cost processes $({}^1 \mathcal{C}^{\pi})$, $({}^2 C^{\pi})$ such that \HYP{Fd_2} is in force.
 If

 then we have

 Moreover, this comparison result stays true if these obliquely reflected backward schemes have two different reflection grids $\Re^1$ and $\Re^2$ with $\Re^1 \subset \Re^2$.
-In particular, we are allowed to have no projection for the first scheme, i.e. $\Re^1 = \emptyset$. \end{Proposition} \proof We just have to use the comparison theorem for backward schemes (Corollary 2.5 in \cite{Chassagneux-Richou-14}) and the monotonicity properties of $\cP$ (see Remark \ref{re monotonie proj}). \eproof
+In particular, we are allowed to have no projection for the first scheme, i.e. $\Re^1 = \emptyset$. \end{Proposition} \proof We consider directly the scheme \eqref{eq schema aleatoire general}.
+Then, we just have to use the comparison theorem for backward schemes (Corollary 2.5 in \cite{Chassagneux-Richou-14}) and the monotonicity properties of $\cP$ (see Remark \ref{re monotonie proj}). {To be precise, in the Corollary 2.5 of \cite{Chassagneux-Richou-14} it is assumed that the inequality in assumption \HYP{Fd_p}(vi) is strict.
+Nevertheless, we can easily check that the result stays true when the inequality is large. } \eproof

 \begin{Proposition} Assume that \HYP{Fd_2} is in force.
 The unique solution $(\widetilde \cY^{\Re,\pi},\cY^{\Re,\pi},\cZ^{\Re,\pi})$ to \eqref{eq schema aleatoire general} satisfies

 \end{Proposition} \proof The proof of uniform estimates (with respect to $n$ and $\kappa$) divides, as usual, in two steps controlling separately $(\widetilde \cY^{\Re,\pi},\cY^{\Re,\pi})$ and $(\cZ^{\Re,\pi}, \cK^{\Re,\pi})$.
 It consists in transposing continuous time arguments, see e.g. proof of Theorem 2.4 in \cite{hamzha10}, in the discrete-time setting.